Eslamanwar/tech-case/README.md

 ### Prerequisites

--you need to install kubectl on your local machine
+- you need to install kubectl on your local machine
 - you need to install GKE Cluster from Google console create k8s cluster
 - connect to k8s cluster
 ```